ArtAnichkin/FC_search/README.md

 ## Acknowledgements

-**Work is greatly supported by Non-commercial Foundation for the Advancement of Science and Education INTELLECT**
+**Work is greatly supported by Non-commercial Foundation for the Advancement of Science and Education INTELLECT, and my mentor, Alexander Ivchenko**